-Subject to other relevant development plan policies, development which contributes towards local character and distinctiveness through high quality design will be permitted where the following criteria are met:
+The design of all developments within the Plan area will have regard to the General Design Guidelines for Seaford and be subject to other relevant development plan policies.
+Development which contributes towards local character and distinctiveness through high quality design will be permitted where the following criteria are met:

-(1) the design has regard to the distinctive and attractive characteristics of Seaford and its setting and the key views identified in the Statement on Seaford's Local Landscape Character and Views and the new Design Guide for Seaford;

-(2) the site is located and designed to facilitate connectivity between the site and local services by cyclists and pedestrians, having regard to the ESCC Local Cycling and Walking Infrastructure Plan for the area.
-This will take into account the need to provide routeways with sufficient informal surveillance and lighting so that people feel safe using them;

-(3) the site provides good access to public transport to help reduce car dependency and support public transport use, including where appropriate provision of better connections between bus and rail, and improved passenger information;

-(4) The design incorporates a high quality layout, building design and durable and sustainable materials of an appropriate texture, colour, pattern and appearance that will contribute positively to the landscape and townscape character and local distinctiveness of Seaford;

-(5) The design incorporates public and private spaces which are clearly defined and designed to be attractive, well managed and safe.
-There should be suitable private outdoor amenity space for new dwellings so passers-by respect the boundaries and residents feel their personal space is protected, and adequate, appropriately designed external storage space for bins and recycling facilities as well as for bicycles.

-(6) The design is informed by a landscape assessment that has regard to the existing topography and landscape features of the site and the townscape, landscape and seascape of the surrounding area.

-(7) The design is informed by an Ecological Impact Assessment (EcIA), in line with BS42020:2013 and CIEEM guidelines, and any impacts on ecological assets will be appropriately mitigated/compensated, providing a net gain in biodiversity.
-Existing individual trees or tree groups that contribute positively to the area will be retained and opportunities taken to provide or improve green and blue infrastructure and habitat connections and linkages to green spaces and/or the countryside;
+- a) the design has regard to the distinctive and attractive characteristics of Seaford and its setting and the key views identified in the Statement on Seaford's Local Landscape Character and Views and shown on Map 2; - b) the site is located and designed to facilitate connectivity between the site and local services by cyclists and pedestrians, having regard to the ESCC Local Cycling and Walking Infrastructure Plan for the area.
+This will take into account the need to provide routeways with sufficient informal surveillance and lighting so that people feel safe using them; - c) the site provides good access to public transport to help reduce car dependency and support public transport use, including where appropriate provision of better connections between bus and rail, and improved passenger information; - d) the design makes an efficient use of land and incorporates a high quality layout, building design, energy efficiency and durable and sustainable materials of an appropriate texture, colour, pattern and appearance that will contribute positively to the landscape and townscape character and local distinctiveness of Seaford; - e) the design incorporates public and private spaces which are clearly defined and designed to be attractive, well managed and safe.
+There should be suitable private outdoor amenity space for new dwellings so passers-by respect the boundaries and residents feel their personal space is protected, and adequate, appropriately designed external storage space for bins and recycling facilities as well as for bicycles. - f) where appropriate the design is informed by a landscape assessment that has regard to the existing topography and landscape features of the site and the townscape, landscape and seascape of the surrounding area. - g) where appropriate the design is informed by an Ecological Impact Assessment (EcIA), in line with BS42020:2013 and CIEEM guidelines, has regard to the mitigation hierarchy in NPPF paragraph 175a, and provides a net gain in biodiversity.
+Existing individual trees or tree groups that contribute positively to the area will be retained and opportunities taken to provide or improve green and blue infrastructure and habitat connections and linkages to green spaces and/or the countryside; - h) where the development could impact on designated or non-designated heritage assets, the design is informed by a heritage assessment using the Historic Environment Record as well as archaeological field work where appropriate and will be accompanied by appropriate levels of archaeological work which are research driven to answer specific questions relevant to the history and archaeology of Seaford and the plan area.

-(8) The design is informed by a heritage assessment using the Historic Environment Record as well as archaeological field work where appropriate, and will be accompanied by appropriate levels of archaeological work which are research driven to answer specific questions relevant to the history and archaeology of Seaford and the plan area.
-(9) Car parking or other servicing areas will meet ESCC standards and be appropriate to the context and sensitively located and designed so as not to dominate the public realm.
-Adequate electric vehicle charging points will be provided to future-proof the development.

-(10) The development will provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.
+- i) car parking or other servicing areas will meet ESCC standards and be appropriate to the context and sensitively located and designed so as not to dominate the public realm.
+Where appropriate electric vehicle charging points will be supported. - j) the development will incorporate Sustainable Drainage Systems (SuDS) which involve the integration of objectives to manage flood risks, prevent pollution but also to provide places that are good for people and wildlife and will provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.

-Heritage Assets
+Heritage assets